dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // ValidIfNotUsedFor is the inactivity timeout (default: "1h") ValidIfNotUsedFor string `json:"validIfNotUsedFor"`

-    // TrustedPeersDefault is the default SSO trust policy
+    // SSOSharedWithDefault is the default SSO sharing policy
-    // "all" = trust all clients, "none" = trust no one (default: "none") TrustedPeersDefault string `json:"trustedPeersDefault"`
+    // "all" = share with all clients, "none" = share with no one (default: "none") SSOSharedWithDefault string `json:"ssoSharedWithDefault"`

     // RememberMeCheckedByDefault controls the initial checkbox state in templates
     // true = pre-checked, false = unchecked (default: false)